 Step 6: Software IT Asset Manager checks and determines if product de-installations or license purchase is required to be compliant with both external legal regulations and internal company policy.
-Accordingly Software License Analysts will revoke or de-install in order to achieve compliancy.
+Accordingly, Software License Analysts will revoke or de-install in order to achieve compliance.

 Inventory Asset – Process Flow

 Step 1: IT Asset Inventory Manager checks if the requested IT Assets are in stock.

 Step 2: IT Asset Inventory Manager checks if Asset needs to be refurbished.
 If the asset needs refurbishment, IT Asset Inventory Manager initiates the process to refurbish IT Assets.

 Step 3: IT Asset Inventory Manager determines the minimal stock levels for the IT Catalog items and replenishes stock as necessary.